paradigm/digmbot/README.md

 Known issues
 ------------

-- digmbot relies on the command `ls` to find the plugins.
-In theory someone could have gawk but not ls, in which case this could be problematic.
+- digmbot relies on the system() and the shell (with globbing) to get the contents of the plugindir.
+In theory someone could install gawk on a system without a bourne-style shell somehow.
 - digmbot can only have one owner.
 - Plugins can only return one line of output.
 - Plugins can only trigger upon a message from a user and not external sources